santiontanon/mdlz80optimizer/README.md

 - ```-warn-jp(rr)```: turns on warnings for using confusing 'jp (hl)' instead of 'jp hl' (this is turned off by default in dialects that do not support this).
 - ```-warn-unofficial```: turns on warnings for using unofficial op syntax (e.g., 'add 1' instead of 'add a,1'.
 - ```-warn-ambiguous```: turns on warnings for using ambiguous or error-inducing syntax in some dialects.
-- ```-do-not-convert-to-official```: turns off automatic conversion of unofficial op syntax to official ones in assembler output.
+- ```-warn-labelless-jump```: turns on warnings for using jumps that instead of jumping to a label, are defined as something like 'jp $+5'.- ```-do-not-convert-to-official```: turns off automatic conversion of unofficial op syntax to official ones in assembler output.
 - ```-hex#```: hex numbers render like #ffff (default).
 These flags also have analogous effect on binary and octal constant rendering.
 - ```-HEX#```: hex numbers render like #FFFF.
 - ```-hexh```: hex numbers render like 0ffffh.